Azure/FTALive-Sessions/README.md

+# Warning
+**As of December 31st, 2024, the FastTrack for Azure (FTA) program will be retired.** FTA will support any projects currently in progress to ensure successful completion by December 31st, 2024, but will no longer accept new nominations.
+For assistance after December 31st, we recommend you contact the Microsoft Account Executive aligned to your customer account or get in touch with a trusted Microsoft partner to find up-to-date services for your business needs.
+Visit [Partner Marketplace](https://appsource.microsoft.com/en-us/marketplace/partner-dir?filter=sort%3D0%3BpageSize%3D18%3BonlyThisCountry%3Dtrue%3Bcountry%3Dus%3Bradius%3D100%3Blocname%3DUnited%2520States%3BlocationNotRequired%3Dtrue) to learn more.

 # Overview

 > Hello!
 This repository has been created to share our FastTrack for Azure Live session materials in one easy to manage location.
 >
-> It is a dynamic and regularly updated repository so please bookmark and keep an eye on it.
-> Note that the information contained is publically available and as such is maintained by Azure Engineers regardless of timezone.
+> Note that the information contained is publically available and was maintained by Azure Engineers regardless of timezone.

 # Structure
 You will notice that the layout of this repository is nested by Azure Solution area; this is to make finding information and storing easier for all parties.